DriveAction: A Benchmark for Exploring Human-like Driving Decisions in VLA Models: DriveAction

 \subsection{Human Driving Preference-Aligned Ground Truth}

-DriveAction derives action labels directly from real user driving operations, enabling accurate, real-time capture of driver intent and decisions.
+DriveAction derives action labels directly from actual driving operations, enabling accurate, real-time capture of driver intent and decisions.
 This contrasts with previous benchmarks, which rely on manual or open-source annotation, as indicated in the \textit{Label} column of Table~\ref{tab:benchmark_comparison}.

-DriveAction adopts discretized high-level actions as ground truth, which matches the output granularity of end-to-end large models and better reflects the diversity and categorical nature of human driving decisions.
-For example, in lane change scenarios, instead of relying on dense trajectories sampled at high frequency, DriveAction captures decisions made at key points—such as whether to initiate a lane change and which direction to take—better matching the lower decision frequency of large models.
+DriveAction adopts discretized high-level actions as ground truth, which matches the output granularity of end-to-end large models and better reflects the categorical nature of human decisions.
+For example, in lane change scenarios, instead of relying on trajectories sampled at high frequency, DriveAction captures decisions made at key points—such as whether to initiate a lane change and which direction to take—better matching the lower decision frequency of large models.
 This design provides a more suitable and fair evaluation standard for current autonomous driving models.

 To ensure the reliability and validity of the action labels, all data undergo multiple rounds of manual verification, and instances with erroneous, unreasonable, or illegal behaviors are excluded.
 Specifically, this includes accidental control inputs such as mistaken acceleration or steering, behaviors inconsistent with the traffic environment such as abrupt stopping without obstacle, and violations of traffic regulations, including actions like crossing solid lane markings.